How to study, revise and succeed for OCR A-Level Latin

 Prose Comprehension and Composition

-- Focus on one section – the one for which you have prepared.
-I know this sounds quite evident, but exam nerves can cloud your judgement!
+- Focus on one section – the one for which you know you are best prepared.
+This sounds quite evident, but exam nerves can cloud your judgement!

 - Aim to note the difference between questions that ask you for a straight translation and questions that require your interpretation